Home / Bosnia and Herzegovina Electronic Signature Compliance Explanation

 ★ Disclaimer:

 The content on this page is for reference only.
 It aims to provide background information on the electronic signature legal frameworks of various countries/regions.
 Please note that the content on this page does not constitute legal advice and should not be used or relied upon as legal advice.
-For any legal issues related to the use of electronic signatures in a specific jurisdiction, we recommend consulting relevant legal counsel. eSignGlobal is not responsible for any express, implied, or statutory representations or warranties regarding this page or the materials on it, including but not limited to representations, warranties, or guarantees of merchantability, fitness for a particular purpose, or accuracy.
-If there are other language versions of the electronic signature compliance explanation, and their content is inconsistent with the Chinese version, the Chinese version shall prevail.
+For any legal questions regarding the use of electronic signatures in a specific jurisdiction, we recommend consulting relevant legal counsel. eSignGlobal assumes no responsibility for any express, implied, or statutory representations or warranties regarding this page or its materials, including but not limited to representations, warranties, or guarantees of merchantability, fitness for a particular purpose, or accuracy.
+If there are other language versions of the electronic signature compliance explanation, and their content differs from the Chinese version, the Chinese version shall prevail.

 Are electronic signatures legal in Bosnia and Herzegovina?
 What laws primarily regulate electronic signatures?